craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Four - Level Three; Sinker.md

 A 'lil bit of something for 'yah, the table holds exactly 33 pounds of dry red sand, but when the kobolds reset the room, they use units of 35, and sweep the rest onto the floor.
 This means that there are two "un/intentional" extra pounds of dry sand.
 That very quickly become wet.
 And or flown down to the blocked sewer **Below the Table**.

 ###### The Vision Columns
 As the stairs close behind the poor souls given this task, the vision columns fire up, and its runes hum and generate a fine dust that swirls together to form an image of a room of Kobold.
-These kobold begin to, out loud, in [[Draconic]], note defining features of each of the observed.
+These kobold begin to, out loud, in [[Draconic (language)]], note defining features of each of the observed.
 After the Kobolds finish, the dust disappears and the vision fades.
 The **Mouths** begin to pour.

 ###### The Sand Table
 Under the four legs of the table that holds the sand are pressure plates that are wired to detect an exact pressure-weight-degree.
 A cone of this dry red sand that is six inches taller than the outer edge of the table and or fourteen inches taller than the floor of the table's recess with a radius of 1.5' triggers these plates. in the center of the 8' by 5' rectangular table.
 This table contains a 7' by 4' by 8" recess build to contain the 33 pounds of sand found set in the table.